Distributed-DeadLock/g_runner_logic/README.md

  When you die, your time gets reset and you start a new run.

- Every time you reach the goal, you gain a rank and get a price(prices need to be configured by the admin).
+ Every time you reach the goal, you gain a rank and get a prize(prizes need to be configured by the admin).

  Your time is recorded in a Highscore-Table, so you can compete on the fastest time.